Liquid-Labs/policy-roles/policy/policy/standards/Policy Change Control Standards.md

 ## Purpose and scope

-This document discusses the controls applied to any modifications to Company Policy.
+This document discusses the controls applied to any modifications to Company policy.
+It should be understood as a sub-component of the general [Change Control Standards]({{ .projects.standards.CHANGE_CONTROL_STANDARDS }}).
-{{- template "projects/standards/Common Change Control Scope" . }}

 ## Standards